truenas/documentation/content/SCALECLIReference/Network/CLIIPMI.md

 The `channels` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
-The command returns a number showing how many IPMI channels the system has available.
+The command returns the number of IPMI channels the system has available.

 #### Usage